rdelfin/pe_mentorship/week_6/ex_1.md

 processes.

 Bash lets you run programs in two different modes, foreground and background mode.
-When you run a program like we have done so far, it will default to running in foreground mode.
+When you run a program as we have done so far, it will default to running in foreground mode.
 What that means is that, while the program is running, the shell is locked up and you cannot run any other commands.
-Bash will also redirect anything you type in to the standard input of the foreground process.
+Bash will also redirect anything you type into the standard input of the foreground process.

 On the flip side, if you add a `&` at the end of any commands you run in bash, it'll